idaholab/moose/modules/subchannel/doc/content/source/ics/QuadFlowAreaIC.md

 <!-- -->

-This kernel populates the auxiliary variable S (subchannel surface area) at the beginning of the problem for a sub-assembly with a square subchannel/pin arrangement.
+This kernel creates an initial field for the subchannel surface area ([!param](/ICs/QuadFlowAreaIC/variable) = `S`), for a sub-assembly with a square subchannel/pin arrangement.

 !syntax parameters /ICs/QuadFlowAreaIC